grafana/xk6-disruptor/ROADMAP.md

    3.3.
 Improve validations in the API

-        Presently the API in golang code does not validate the parameter passed from the test script.
-This introduces several issues including the difficulty for users to detect when they are misspelling arguments.
-We plan to address this issue by creating an API layer between the test code (Javascript) and the extension implementation (golang) that will validate the parameters passed to any function.
+        Presently the API in Go code does not validate the parameter passed from the test script.
+This introduces several issues, including the difficulty for users to detect when they misspell arguments.
+We plan to address this issue by creating an API layer between the test code (JavaScript) and the extension implementation (Go) that will validate the parameters passed to any function.

         Follow-up issues:
         - https://github.com/grafana/xk6-disruptor/issues/45